dark-kitt/wordpress-theme-vue/README.md

 </VirtualHost>
 ```

 As you can see we deny the access for the `./web/app/themes/example/config` directory.
-This is important because we need a secret area to configure our project.
+This is important because we need a save area to configure our project in the front-end directory.
 But there is also another way to do it.
-If you don't prefer to extend your Apache `vhosts.conf` file, you can also add a `.htaccess` file, which includes `Deny from all`, inside of the `./web/app/themes/example/config` directory.
+If you don't prefer to extend your Apache `vhosts.conf` file, you can also add a `.htaccess` file that includes `Deny from all` inside of the `./web/app/themes/example/config` directory.

-⚠️ **Start: Necessary local configuration to resolve the custom domain.**\
+⚠️ **Necessary local configuration to resolve the custom domain.**

 Next, we need to add our local domain to our local hosts file to resolve the custom domain in our browser.
 For this, you need to add the localhost IP (`127.0.0.1`) to your `/etc/hosts` file on your machine.

 Enter your machine password and open the hosts file.